 After a couple of “less-than-bill-paying” job offers and one month into my post-graduate life, I realized it was going to be nearly impossible to support my soon-to-be wife, never mind a family, in a young TV or Radio career.
 Spurred by this realization I took a job at a high-tech advertising agency developing websites.
 Within three months I joined a software firm that was developing a product to simplify website development and deployment.
 This was my first step into the tech industry and I have never looked back.
 Something just felt right about this new direction.

 Had I been originally mistaken about my calling?
 Did I betray my passion?
 Was I wrong to leave Media behind?

 So, no, to answer those questions, I don’t feel as though I was mistaken about my calling, disloyal to my passion, or wrong to leave Media.
-I just happened to be ahead of my time.
+I just happened to be a little bit ahead of my time.
 So, if you’re concerned that you have been disloyal to your passion or you’ve taken a wrong turn, don’t look back.
 Keep moving forward.
 Trust your gut.
-You just might find that you were just a few steps ahead of your time?
+You just might find that you, too, are a few steps ahead of your time.